 • Continuous Improvement

-And with this, we are done with the blog.
+And with that, we are done with the blog.

 Conclusion

-API security is a rising business concern considering the importance of API security.
+API security is a rising business concern, considering its importance of API security.
 If you are someone new to the concept and want to integrate an API securely in your web app or mobile app, you should contact a mobile app development company.

 Apart from that, we discussed all you need to know about API security.
-With this, we conclude the blog.
+With that, we conclude the blog.

 FAQ